lastcoolnameleft/azure-node-docker-paas/readme.md

 With all the setup pre-reqs complete, what follows is the full step by step guide to the exercise

 ## 1. Create Node.js / Express web app
-We'll use the well know [Express](https://expressjs.com/) web framework for Node.js, and it's builtin generator to create a skeleton application.
+We'll use the well known [Express](https://expressjs.com/) web framework for Node.js, and its builtin generator to create a skeleton application.
 Open a command prompt or terminal and run the following commands:
 ```bash
 npm install express-generator -g